How to Reopen a VA Disability Claim

 It may also prove beneficial to provide a summary of why the evidence you are submitting is new and material.
 Once the VA confirms the evidence is indeed new and material, they will begin the process of reopening your claim and assigning you a new disability rating.

 Retroactive Benefits and Effective Dates in Reopened Claims

 When a Veteran reopens their claim, they are establishing a new effective date for their claim.
 As mentioned above, Veterans can only reopen a claim if the decision is final (i.e. it went through the entire appeals process or the appeal deadline passed).
 Because the decision is final, all reopened claims will be given a new effective date.

 The effective date for a reopened claim will be the date you filed a request to have the claim reopened.
 So, all backpay will go back to the date you applied to have your claim reopened.
 This means that missing the appeal deadline could cost you thousands in backpay awards.
 That is why it is so important to always appeal your claims on time.
 Doing so preserves your effective date and ensures you receive the full disability compensation available.

 Appealing a Reopened Claim

-Berry Law is a Veteran owned and operated firm that is committed to helping Veteran’s nationwide.
+Berry Law is a Veteran owned and operated firm that is committed to helping Veteran’s nationwide, and your fire support team to battle the VA.
 Our team has experience assisting Veterans in appealing VA denials or rating decisions that were too low.
-If you or somebody you know needs assistance in appealing a VA rating decision, contact our team of VA disability appeals lawyers today.
+If you or somebody you know needs assistance appealing a VA rating decision, contact Berry Law–America’s Veterans Law Firm.